New Zealand, March 11-26, 2025

 We will have a simple lunch in a café (not included) and after that we will leave Rotorua and travel via New Zealand’s largest pine tree forests to Taupo.
 We will stop en-route to view the mighty Huka Falls.
 Huka in Maori translates to “snow” as the water here has the appearance of snow falling as it is forced along from Lake Taupo through the falls on its journey along the Waikato River.
 It’s noisy and very impressive.

-Upon arrival in Taupo we will check in at our hotel, Millennium Hotel & Resort beautifully set on the shores of Lake Taupo, New Zealand’s largest lake.
+Upon arrival in Taupo we will check in at our hotel, Hilton Lake Taupo beautifully set on the edge of a “steaming” forest (hot springs).
 The area is a popular holiday destination for New Zealanders.

 In the evening we will visit a local family for a Māori cultural experience.
 The members of the family are affiliated to the local Māori tribe of Ngāti Tuwharetoa and we will be welcomed into “Te Ao Māori”, the world of Māori.
 We will experience a traditional powhiri (welcome ceremony) and also the essence of Maori culture through a powerful and vibrant haka and emotional songs of people, mountains, lakes and rivers.